gemblue/PHPWebsocket/README.md

 # PHPWebsocket

-Simple PHP Websocket for learning purpose.
+Simple PHP Websocket Library / Server for Fun.
 Just making a wrapper from PHP Socket API.
 Modifying source code from reference and making simple OOP for a clean code.

 ## Dependency